Differential Cohomology: Categories, Characteristic Classes, and Connections: Charge quantization

 \textit{Talk by Dan Freed}\\ \textit{Notes by Arun Debray} There are a few different applications of differential cohomology to quantum physics; today, we'll focus on charge quantization, using Maxwell theory as an example.
 First, in \S\ref{classical_Maxwell}, we introduce classical Maxwell theory, formulated in the language of differential forms.
 Then, in \S\ref{quantum_Maxwell}, we pass to the quantum theory.
 This imposes integrality conditions on differential forms, leading to the appearance of differential cohomology.
 This lecture is based on~\cite[Part 3]{Fre02a}.

 The history of the use of differential cohomology to implement charge quantization is closely tied to the development of the theory of differential cohomology itself.
 Alvarez~\cite{Alv85} was the first to use differential cohomology in this context, though he does not use the words ``differential cohomology.''\footnote{Alvarez also uses differential cohomology to characterize quantized topological terms.
 This is a related but different application of differential cohomology to physics, and is more closely related to the discussion of invertible field theories in the next chapter.
-See Deligne--Freed~\cite[Chapter 6]{DF99} for a mathematical exposition of topological terms and their relationship to differential cohomology.} Gawędzki~\cite{Gaw88} then explicitly brings in differential cohomology in the form of Deligne cohomology.
+See Deligne--Freed~\cite[Chapter 6]{DF99} for a mathematical exposition of topological terms and their relationship to differential cohomology, along with more recent work of Davighi, Gripaios, and Randal-Williams~\cite{DG18a, DGR20} and Córdova--Freed--Lam--Seiberg~\cite{CFLS20a, CFLS20b} from a more physics-based perspective.} Gawędzki~\cite{Gaw88} then explicitly brings in differential cohomology in the form of Deligne cohomology.

-The original motivation to consider generalized differential cohomology came from charge quantization in string theory: work of Minasian--Moore~\cite{MM97}, Sen~\cite{Sen98}, and Witten~\cite{Wit98} argued that D-brane charges and Ramond--Ramond field strengths are valued in $\Kup$-theory,\footnote{See~\cite{FW99, MW00, DMW02} for some related work.} leading to a search for a $\Kup$-theoretic analogue of differential cohomology.
-Freed--Hopkins~\cite{FH00} first provided a definition of differential $\Kup$-theory for this purpose, and Freed~\cite{Fre00} considers more general differential generalized cohomology theories.
-Hopkins--Singer~\cite{HopkinsSinger}, who comprehensively studied differential generalized cohomology theories, write that they originally began their project to investigate string-theoretic phenomena.\footnote{Similarly, twisted differential cohomology was first motivated by the appearance of examples of twisted differential $\Kup$-theory in string theory~\cites[\S 5.3]{Wit98}{BV00}{Fre00}, and has since become an object of study in its own right~\cites[\S 4.1.2]{Urs}{GS18}{BN19}{GS19c}{GS19a}{GS19b}{FSS20d}.}
+The original motivation to consider generalized differential cohomology came from charge quantization in string theory: work of Minasian--Moore~\cite{MM97}, Sen~\cite{Sen98}, and Witten~\cite{Wit98} argued that D-brane charges and Ramond--Ramond field strengths are valued in \Ktheory,\footnote{See~\cite{FW99, MW00, DMW02} for some related work.} leading to a search for a $\Kup$-theoretic analogue of differential cohomology.
+Freed--Hopkins~\cite{FH00} first provided a definition of differential \Ktheory for this purpose, and Freed~\cite{Fre00} considers more general differential generalized cohomology theories.
+Hopkins--Singer~\cite{HopkinsSinger}, who comprehensively studied differential generalized cohomology theories, write that they originally began their project to investigate string-theoretic phenomena.\footnote{Similarly, twisted differential cohomology was first motivated by the appearance of examples of twisted differential \Ktheory in string theory~\cites[\S 5.3]{Wit98}{BV00}{Fre00}, and has since become an object of study in its own right~\cites[\S 4.1.2]{Urs}{GS18}{BN19}{GS19c}{GS19a}{GS19b}{FSS20d}.}